Ex on the Beach (British TV series) series 2

 The second series of Ex on the Beach, a British television programme, began airing on 27 January 2015 on MTV.
 The series concluded on 17 March 2015 after 8 episodes.
 The series was confirmed in July 2014 when it was announced that filming would begin soon.
 Exes for this series included stars of Geordie Shore Charlotte Crosby and Gary Beadle.

 Rogan O'Connor later returned to the beach during the third series, this time as an ex.
-Gary and Jess both returned to the fifth "all star" series as main cast, whilst Ashley, Kayleigh and Melissa also returned as exes.
+Gary and Jess both returned to the fifth "All-Star" series as main cast, whilst Ashley, Kayleigh and Melissa also returned as exes.
 Kayleigh also went on to appear in the eighteenth series of Big Brother, but was removed from the house on Day 13 due to threatening behaviour.
 In 2018, Jess Impiazzi, an ex during this series went onto appear in the twenty-first series of Celebrity Big Brother.
 Kayleigh and Ashley went to become competitors in MTV’s The Challenge.
 Rogan later won season 34 of the show War of the Worlds 2 and Melissa was a finalist in the 35th season Total Madness but withdrew from the final as she was pregnant.
+Rogan O'Connor returned for the fourth season of Celebrity Ex on the Beach.